themaplelab/iosCoreLocationEnergy/README.md

-# iosLocationAPI
+# iOS Mapkit

-Benchmarks for iOS locations API
+Exploiting the energy vulnerabilities of Mapkit Location APIs.